pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/separate-query-from-modifier.md

 Select "return" in "findCriminalAndAlert"

-#|en| Then, one by one, replace all cases of <code>return</code> in the original method with calls for the new query.
+#|en| Then, one by one, replace all cases of `return` in the original method with calls for the new query.

 Select "return |||"Don"|||" in "findCriminalAndAlert"